clasqm/yabasiclibs/linuxmisc/README.md

 + **StripLFoffSysCmd$**\(val$\) -  Remove linefeeds from the results of a system call.
 If the results of a system\(\) or system\$\(\) command end on a LF (most do), strip the LF off and return the resulting string.
 But it can be used for any string that might have a suspected and unwanted LF at the end.
 If there is no LF present, it does nothing.
 This may not work on Windows systems, where you also need to test for a CR but we are not writing this library for Windows in any case. **System commands used:** none

 + **TestForUtility$**\(filename\$\) - tests whether a given utility exists on your $PATH and is executable.
 Returns an empty string if the utility exists, and a warning message if it does not \(this reverses the functionality of the Linux *which* command\).
-This command is used by many of the other routines in this library, and a version of it can be found in the each of the various dialog libraries.
+This command is used by many of the other routines in this library, and a version of it can be found in each of the various dialog libraries.
 If the required program does not exist.  **System commands used:** *which*.

 + **URLExist**\(URL\$\) and **URLExist\$**\(URL\$\) do the equivalent job of testing whether a URL exists before sending it to *OpeninLinks*\(\), for example.
 The difference is whether the *1* \(it exists\) or 0 \(it does not exist\) is sent as a numeric or string result.
 See the file *test.bas* for the different ways to use these routines.  **System commands used:** *curl*.